Nursing Program in Jacksonville, Florida: a Hands-On BSN

-Hands-on practice in both the Chamberlain SIMCARE CENTER™, along with on-site clinical experiences, allow nursing students to work side-by-side with faculty, mentors, peers and registered nurses as they hone their direct patient-care nursing skills.
+Hands-on practice in the Chamberlain SIMCARE CENTER™, along with on-site clinical experiences, allow nursing students to work side-by-side with faculty, mentors, peers, and registered nurses as they hone their direct patient-care nursing skills.

 Online general education and nursing courses may be offered within the BSN curriculum plan.
 In order to assist in successful completion of online coursework, an online readiness assessment is an integral part of the admission process.
 Based upon the outcome of the online readiness assessment, skill building activities may be required.

 Grow beyond the classroom by participating in student groups at our BSN program in Jacksonville.

 Connect with other students at Chamberlain Jacksonville through social activities, student and study groups, volunteer events, and much more.